-Increased interest in ocean natural resources resulted in a growing number of infrastructures located near the sea.
-New generations of wave-based power plants have been recently tested, not to mention the renewed tendency to exploit deep water oil and gas drills to tackle the exhaustion of ground wells.
+Increased interest in ocean natural resources has resulted in a growing number of infrastructures located near the sea.
+New generations of wave-based power plants have been recently tested, not to mention the renewed tendency to exploit deep-water oil and gas drills to tackle the exhaustion of ground wells.
 These new ocean-based installations create new and great economic opportunities as they pose new challenges for their protection.
-Their location, usually far away from the coast; their exposure against intrusions or natural disasters (such as earthquakes, hurricanes, etc.); their high structural complexity, with many moving underwater and floating parts, make the security issues of such vital areas particularly delicate requiring an integrated approach from air coverage to underwater defense.
-It is clear, that in such scenarios, requirements such as flexibility, rapid reaction, resilience, fast deployment (possibility to plug and play new components), as well as having high level of automation and modularity play a key role.
+Their location, which is usually far from the coast, their exposure against intrusions or

+Work done when the author was at Inter-university Ctr. on Integrated Systems for the Marine Environment, Research Center "E.Piaggio," Dept. of Information Engineering, University of Pisa.
+Direct correspondence to: Angelica to Duca, e-mail: angelica .loduca@iit.cnr.it. natural disasters (such as earthquakes, hurricanes, etc.), and their high structural complexity, with many moving underwater and floating parts, make the security issues of such vital areas particularly delicate, requiring an integrated approach from air coverage to underwater defense.
+It is clear that in such scenarios, requirements such as flexibility, rapid reaction, resilience, fast deployment (the possibility to plug and play new components), as well as having a high level of automation and modularity play a key role.
 In this regard, research on security has been concentrated thus far on the optimization of fixed sensors to guarantee the best static anti-intrusion configuration (Becker et al., 2008).
-As a recent example, in (Caiti et al., 2012b), a software simulator is used to determine the deployment of underwater sensors.
-The protection system can include unmanned surface vessels, but the skeleton of the monitoring system is only composed of fixed sonars or magnetometers.
-Of course, the presence of mobile nodes or agents adds an enormous amount of flexibility as it would permit the system's online adaptation to the variation of the environment.
-This becomes of paramount importance in the underwater domain, characterized by very variable conditions; an anti-intrusion system optimized for a given environment may become useless when the oceanic conditions vary, e.g. presence of rain, temperature changes, etc. One of the first at-sea experiments of adaptive behavior for AUVs is described in (Hamilton et al., 2010) with an explicit reference to antisubmarine warfare.
-The AUV represented the entire surveillance system and no cooperation with additional sensors was included.
+As a recent example, in Caiti et al. (2012b), a software simulator is used to determine the deployment of underwater sensors.
+The protection system can include unmanned surface vessels, but the skeleton of the monitoring system is

+Journal of Field Robotics 30(2), 237-253 (2013) © 2013 Wiley Periodicals, Inc. View this article online at wileyonlinelibrary.com • DOI: 10.1002/rob.21447 only composed of fixed sonars or magnetometers.
+Of course, the presence of mobile nodes or agents adds an enormous amount of flexibility, as it would enable the system's online adaptation to the variation of the environment.
+This becomes of paramount importance in the underwater domain, which is characterized by very variable conditions; an anti-intrusion system optimized for a given environment may become useless when oceanic conditions vary, e.g., the presence of rain, temperature changes, etc. One of the first at-sea experiments of adaptive behavior for autonomous underwater vehicles (AUVs) is described in Hamilton et al. (2010), with an explicit reference to antisubmarine warfare.
+The AUV represented the entire surveillance system, and no cooperation with additional sensors was included.
 Of course, when several mobile and fixed nodes cooperate to reach a common goal, the communication infrastructure becomes of key importance.
-Although the solution of having fixed sensors that are interconnected through cables is enticing, due to high-bandwidth and low delay communication links, when moving assets are in the system, going wireless remains the only option.
+Although the solution of having fixed sensors that are interconnected through cables is enticing, due to high-bandwidth and low-delay communication links, when moving assets are in the system, going wireless remains the only option.
 In this case, even more problems arise with respect to the terrestrial case (Akyildiz et al., 2005).
-The physics of acoustic propagation, the main means of underwater communication, is strongly dependent on the specific environmental conditions; and during the life of the network, each node can experience abrupt changes in the channel producing a consequent variation in communication performance.
+The physics of acoustic propagation, the main means of underwater communication, is strongly dependent on the specific environmental conditions, and during the life of the network each node can experience abrupt changes in the channel, producing a consequent variation in communication performance.
 Acoustic communication is severely band-limited and range-limited.
-Sudden reduction of the channel capacity and bandwidth, or even a temporary loss of connectivity are frequent conditions for underwater communications (Stojanovic, 2007; Caiti et al., 2010), influencing the node ability to continue its mission.
+A sudden reduction of the channel capacity and bandwidth, or even a temporary loss of connectivity, are frequent conditions for underwater communications (Caiti et al., 2010; Stojanovic, 2007), influencing the node's ability to continue its mission.